Bass Biology Research Building Dedicated at Stanford University

-Designed by Flad in partnership with Ennead Architects, the five-story, 133,000-square-foot Bass Biology Building comprises wet labs for hands-on research and computational (dry) labs, bridged by hybrid research spaces combining both lab types.
+Designed in partnership with Ennead Architects, the five-story, 133,000-square-foot Bass Biology Building comprises wet labs for hands-on research and computational (dry) labs, bridged by hybrid research spaces combining both lab types.
 The limestone-clad, two-wing structure is connected by an enclosed bridge on the upper floors.

 By integrating experiential and interactive art, the facility uses storytelling to openly share ongoing research and actively engage with the wider campus community.
 A two-story interactive "media mesh," visible from Campus Drive and the medical school, displays biology-themed abstract images that are controllable through a touch-screen interface near the building's entrance.
 The first-floor lobby and entranceway also feature an art installation called "Pacific Cadence," providing a visual campus presence for Hopkins Marine Station, which is affiliated with the Biology Department.
 “Pacific Cadence” is made up of photographic collages of the ocean's surface that are seamlessly knitted together to give a sense of the complex nature of the Pacific Ocean.